SAMYAK99/Foodyster/README.md

 - Get detailed decription all the recipes
 - Bookmark your favourite recipes.
 - Get the recipes details within the application.
-- Access the recipe using offline caching without internt connection
+- Access the recipe using offline caching without internet connection
 - Random Food Jokes to share it with your friends

 # Screenshots